Azimabad

 Eventually, the name Azimabad fell out of use, and was replaced by Patna, the name Sher Shah Suri opted to call this ancient city.
-Patna is the most common way of referring to Bihar's capital city from colonial period onward.
+Patna is the most common way of referring to Bihar's capital city from the colonial period onward.
 Nevertheless, there is a New Azimabad Colony inside Patna today named after Patna that is primarily inhabited by Muslims who were inspired by Patna's Mughal name.
 Similarly, Pataliputra is understood as part of the modern city Patna, not the whole city itself.
 Thus, to some extent, while the name "Patna" has replaced and to some extent engulfed Azimabad and Pataliputra, the legacy of these former names during the ancient and early modern exists and will continue to persist for the foreseeable future.